 Assessment techniques Purpose When is this done Document reviews To evaluate whether the CBs' system conforms to the relevant standard(s) and other SADCAS accreditation requirements.
 On receipt of an initial application for accreditation On-site visits to the CBs and other sites where the CB performs audits To determine, through the gathering of objective evidence, whether the CB is competent and conforms to the relevant standard(s) and accreditation requirements, and where applicable regulatory and legal requirements.
 During on-site assessments Remote Assessments Assessment of the physical location or virtual site of a conformity assessment body, using electronic means this include assessments conducted via electronic means such as online access, video links, web conferencing, telephone interviews, desktop assessment of documents/records, etc. Note 1: A virtual site is an online environment allowing persons to execute processes, e.g. in a cloud environment.
-During extraordinary events or circumstances; - Travel to a CAB or specific location not permitted or possible (i.e. for safety reasons, travel restrictions, etc.); - Periodic on-site assessments or reassessments; - Extensions to a non- critical scope; Witnessing To determine whether: Documented procedures are being followed; Staff have the skills required to perform scope of accredited work or for which accreditation is sought; The training and supervision provided is effective; As part of on-site assessment process
+During extraordinary events or circumstances; - Travel to a CAB or specific location not permitted or possible (i.e. for safety reasons, travel restrictions, etc.); - Periodic on-site assessments or reassessments; - Extensions to a non- critical scope; Witnessing Documented procedures are being followed; Staff have the skills required to perform scope of accredited work or for which accreditation is sought; As part of on-site assessment process

-Asses sment techniques Purpose When is this done The resources available are adequate; The audits are performed competently; and Answers to questions asked can be supported.
-Reviev activit w of performance of CB ies To confirm that the CB monitors the performance through evaluation of audits in different locations, detection of trends and implementation of appropriate corrective actions.
-Prior to an on-site initial assessment and re-assessment As a sampling exercise during the periodic on- site assessment Interv iewing CB personnel To confirm that personnel are knowledgeable and competent in the performance of their duties.
+Assessment techniques Purpose When is this done The training and supervision provided is effective; The resources available are adequate; The audits are performed competently; and Answers to questions asked can be supported.
+Review of performance of CB activities To confirm that the CB monitors the performance through evaluation of audits in different locations, detection of trends and implementation of appropriate corrective actions.
+Prior to an on-site initial assessment and re-assessment As a sampling exercise during the periodic onsite assessment Interviewing CB personnel To confirm that personnel are knowledgeable and competent in the performance of their duties.
 As part of on-site assessment process

-Assessment techniques Purpose When is this done Nominated Representative (NR): To confirm that the NR: is familiar with and fully understands the requirements of the relevant standard or principles applicable to the CB's scope of accreditation; Irrespective of other duties and responsibilities, has a defined responsibility and the authority to ensure that the management system is implemented and followed at all times to support their proposed/current accreditation scope; has direct access to the highest level of management at which decisions regarding policy or resources are made; has an in-depth knowledge of all SADCAS accreditation; particularly as defined in the SADCAS F 44, the relevant SADCAS technical requirements documents; and keeps SADCAS informed of changes as required by SADCAS TR 03.
-As part of on-site assessment process Can be a telephonic interview at any time during the accreditation process on application of a new NR Desktop Reviews • At the discretion of the Scheme Coordinator, where an extension of an existing scope is applied for, however it does not change the technique and principle At any time during the accreditation cycle Extraordinary visits To follow up on the investigation and resolution of a complaint against a CB; To follow up on significant changes in relation to a CB which may have an effect on the CB's Refer to SADCAS AP 18
+Assessment techniques Purpose When is this done Nominated Representative (NR): To confirm that the NR: is familiar with and fully understands the requirements of the relevant standard or principles applicable to the CB's scope of accreditation; Irrespective of other duties and responsibilities, has a defined responsibility and the authority to ensure that the management system is implemented and followed at all times to support their proposed/current accreditation scope; has direct access to the highest level of management at which decisions regarding policy or resources are made; has an in-depth knowledge of all SADCAS accreditation requirements applicable to the scope of accreditation; particularly as defined in the SADCAS technical requirements documents; and keeps SADCAS informed of changes as required by SADCAS TR 03.
+1) As part of on-site assessment process 2) Can be a telephonic interview at any time during the accreditation process on application of a new NR Desktop Reviews At the discretion of the Scheme Coordinator, where an extension of an existing scope is applied for, however it does not change the technique and principle At any time during the accreditation cycle Extraordinary visits To follow up on the investigation and resolution of a complaint against a CB; To follow up on significant changes in relation to a CB which may have an effect on the CB's accreditation/compliance status; Refer to SADCAS AP 18

-Assessment techniques Purpose When is this done accreditation/compliance status; or For any other reason that SADCAS may deem necessary to confirm on-going compliance to accreditation requirements.
+Assessment techniques Purpose When is this done or • For any other reason that SADCAS may deem necessary to confirm on-going compliance to accreditation requirements.